PlayingOnGitHub/To-Do-List/README.md

-ToDo Project created with Webpack, Babel, and pubSub pattern.
+ToDo Project created with Webpack, Babel, and Pub-Sub pattern.
 ------------------------------------------------------------